Scooter McCrae: Career

-McCrae says that he enjoys working with low-budget films, as the details in which he is interested are more suitable for those kinds of films.
+McCrae says that he enjoys working with low-budget films, as the particularities of the subject matters in which he is interested are more suitable for those kinds of films.
 His first work was with Frank Henenlotter, whom he cited as a mentor.
 McCrae worked as a production assistant on Frankenhooker and Basket Case 2.
 McCrae's directorial debut was Shatter Dead, a zombie film.
 He was inspired to make his own film after watching low-budget films with his friends, after which he thought to himself that he could make a better film than the ones he was renting from the video store.
 The film received a positive review by Joe Bob Briggs.
 His second feature was Sixteen Tongues, a film that writer Mike Watt described as "Blade Runner meets Salo".
 Watt wrote that a major studio would never make the film, as it explores themes that are totally alien outside of independent filmmaking.
 He later worked again with Henenlotter as an editor on Bad Biology.